djh00t/Leviathan/corpus/matrix/user-stories/user-stories.md

 Chart Type: GitGraph
 User Role: version control manager
-User Story: As a version control manager, I need a comprehensive GitGraph that visualizes our project’s version control history to track all changes, branches, and merges, ensuring accurate documentation and understanding of our development process.
+User Story: As a version control manager, I need a comprehensive GitGraph that visualizes our project's version control history to track all changes, branches, and merges, ensuring accurate documentation and understanding of our development process.

 Chart Type: user-journey diagram
 User Role: UX designer